souvikotaku/souvik-dataset-app-MERN-/README.md

 # souvik-dataset-app-MERN-
 Its a MERN stack app where you can add datasets of various data and then can get the data by searching by the dataset number or category number.

 If you want to start the app yourself on your localmachine, you have to first do npm install inside both the root and the client folder.
 Then create a  .env file inside the root folder, make a .gitignore file and write node_modules inside it.
-Inside the .env file write your mongo atlas uri link. write it after you state ATLAS_URI, it should be like this ATLAS_URI=<<your mongo uri>>.
+Inside the .env file write your mongo atlas uri link. write it after you state ATLAS_URI, it should be like this ATLAS_URI=your mongo uri.

 You can see the live app here
 https://souvik-dataset-app.herokuapp.com/